Williamson Health Law, PLLC

 As many of our Michigan blog’s readers know, the Department of Justice (DOJ) last year increased the penalties that can be assessed under the FCA – a federal statute that dates back to 1863.
 In fact, the FCA was enacted during the Civil War to stem defense contractor fraud.

-Today, the statute enables the federal government to pursue perpetrators of fraud, and it also allows private citizens to file lawsuits (called “qui tam” suits) on behalf of the gov
+Today, the statute enables the federal government to pursue perpetrators of fraud, and it also allows private citizens to file lawsuits (called “qui tam” suits) on behalf of the government against those who’ve defrauded the government.
+The citizens who do so successfully are eligible to receive part of the recovery.

 Supreme Court: States can regulate pharmacy benefit managers